Buying A House From Parents Or Family: How To Make It Work

 Since you’re just dealing with your parents, it might seem ridiculous to start drawing up contracts, but having the right paperwork can make a big difference when things get complicated.
 Once you all know what you want and expect, put it in writing.
 Even if nothing goes wrong, it can help to see everything laid out clearly in front of you, and it might be helpful to return to later.
 Depending on what you need to do down the line, you might even need it for external sources like your lender.

 Understand Non-Arm’s Length Transactions

 The non-arm’s length transaction is essential when you’re buying from family.
 Normal home buying (in other words, from a stranger) is considered “arm’s length” because the parties involved aren't connected and can look out for their own interests without getting tangled in the others’.
+A non-arm’s length transaction is also known as an identity of interest.
 When you’re dealing with family, though, your decisions can easily be influenced by the other person – so you’ll need to know the legal implications of that relationship.

 Assess The Mortgage

 Do your parents fully own their home?
 Are they still paying off the mortgage?
 Are all the payments up to date?
 Make sure you know where you stand and how you’re going to take on financial responsibility for the house.

 Here are a few possible scenarios:

 - Your parents own the home outright, and you can purchase it with cash or take out a new mortgage.